Employee Stock Options – The Beginner’s Guide Part 1

 What Happens After You Exercise Your Employee Stock Options?

-This is only part I of the beginner’s guide, we’ll stop right here.
+This is only Part I of The Beginner’s Guide.
 In future posts, we’ll dig deeper into each of the topics covered above.
 That way you will have a full understanding of options and how they work.
-You will learn how your decisions today can impact how money you’ll make on your options in the future.
+You will learn how your decisions today can impact how much money you’ll make on your stock options in the future.